kubernetes/enhancements/keps/sig-storage/5030-attach-limit-autoscaler/README.md

 Scheduler changes can only be merged after cluster-autoscaler changes has been GAed and there are no concerns about scheduler changes.

 ### Risks and Mitigations

+As mentioned above, there is a risk associated with scheduler changes being merged before cluster-autoscaler changes can be merged, but we want to mitigate this by making sure cluster-autoscaler changes are merged first and has N+2 window before scheduler changes can be made GA.

 <!--
 What are the risks of this proposal, and how do we mitigate?
 Think broadly.